IBM/chopstix/docs/workflow.md

 counter available via `perf` interface to focus the analysis on other aspects.
-E.g. one can sample the branch miss-prediction counter to focus the analysis on the functions with poor branch predictions, same for memory misses or pipeline vector stalls, etc. In this example, we are going to focus on CYCLES, which at the end of the day, is the first type of analysis one performs before going into more detailed ones.
+E.g. one can sample the branch miss-prediction counter to focus the analysis on the functions with poor branch predictions, same for memory misses or pipeline vector stalls, etc.

+In this example, we are going to focus on CYCLES, which at the end of the day, it is the first type of analysis one performs before going into more detailed ones.
+The command to execute will be as follows:

-    chop sample -data $*/sample.chop.db -events CYCLES -period 100000
+    chop sample -data _sample_databes_ -events CYCLES -period 100000

     @chop disasm -data $*/sample.chop.db $*/bin/run.$(TARGET) $$(ldd $*/bin/run.$(TARGET) | cut -d " " -f 3 | grep -v libc.so)
     @chop count -data $*/sample.chop.db